Chris Hansen: Podcasting

-Roblox documentary film
+Dangerous Games: Investigating Roblox

 In August 2025, in the wake of the Roblox Schlep ban controversy in which the YouTuber Schlep was banned from Roblox for conducting stings on alleged child predators, rumors spread on social media that Chris Hansen would create a project focusing on the state of child safety on Roblox.
 Hansen confirmed the rumors on August 15, stating that he had interviewed law enforcement, abuse victims, and Schlep for a documentary film.
 Chris Hansen was interviewed by Schlep on August 22 about the documentary.
-During the discussion, he praised Schlep for his efforts against alleged child predators and said that he has "expanded on his plans" for the documentary.
+During the discussion, he praised Schlep for his efforts against alleged child predators and said that he had "expanded on his plans" for the documentary.
+The documentary, Dangerous Games: Investigating Roblox — A Chris Hansen Special, was released on February 27, 2026 on the streaming platform TruBlu.

 Personal life

-Hansen and his first wife Mary Joan were married in 1989, subsequently having two sons together.
-Mary Joan filed for divorce in 2018 after nearly thirty years of marriage and the couple divorced in 2020.
-The family resided in Stamford, Connecticut.
-Hansen also maintained a New York City apartment; however, in January 2019 it was reported that he was evicted after failing to pay rent for the apartment since the previous August.
+Hansen married his first wife, Mary Joan, in 1989 and raised two sons with her.
+Mary Joan filed for divorce in 2018 after nearly thirty years of marriage, and the couple divorced in 2020.
+Hansen maintained a New York City apartment; however, in January 2019 it was reported that he was evicted after failing to pay rent for the apartment since the previous August.
 His mother, Patricia Hansen, died on March 1, 2020.

-On November 13, 2021, Hansen and his second wife Gabrielle Gagnon were married.
+On November 13, 2021, Hansen married his second wife, Gabrielle Gagnon.

 Legal issues

 In January 2019, Hansen was charged with larceny after a check bounced with a vendor who delivered promotional items.
 Hansen turned himself in to police in Connecticut on January 14, 2019, for allegedly bouncing checks for nearly $13,000 worth of promotional materials, according to Stamford Police.
 The charges were later dropped.

-In relation to a sting operation that occurred in October 2020, Hansen was supposed to appear and present evidence in a Shiawassee County courtroom in Michigan in July 2021.
-Hansen did not show up for court.
-A warrant was issued for his arrest in July 2021.
-Hansen later turned himself in, stating that his failure to appear in court was because of a misunderstanding, and the matter was resolved.
+In relation to a sting operation that occurred in October 2020, Hansen was subpoenaed to appear and present evidence in a Shiawassee County courtroom in Michigan on July 1, 2021.
+Hansen did not appear, and so a warrant was issued for his arrest.
+Hansen turned himself in the next day, stating that his failure to appear in court was because of a misunderstanding, and the matter was resolved.